 - Temporary relocation costs

-- Extra expenses to minimize business interruption
+- Extra expenses to minimize business interruption losses

 Without business income coverage, you’re responsible for all ongoing expenses while generating zero revenue.
 Many businesses never recover from extended closures.